lfelipediniz/Courses/README.md

 ### **React Native - The Practical Guide  - taught by Academind, Maximilian Schwarzmüller**

 <em>This course was completely updated and now does not only cover the latest
 version of React Native, but also includes refreshers on JavaScript & React.js
 </em>

+### **Ionic 4, React, GraphQL & Apollo - taught by Plínio Naves**

+<em>Integrate React with Ionic, use Theme, Cards, Modal, Routes and Navigation, Grid, Menu and create an image gallery</em>